The biggest bad guy at WrestleMania is coronavirus

-Raymond James Stadium in Tampa, Florida, the scheduled site of WrestleMania, closed.
+Raymond James Stadium in Tampa, Florida, the scheduled site of WrestleMania, is closed.

 While real sports have shut down because of the coronavirus pandemic, WWE has pressed on and continued to produce programming three nights a week for “Raw,” “NXT” and “Smackdown.”